backstage-technical-services/website/.gitlab/issue_templates/Improvement_Suggestion.md

 (Summary of your improvement)

-Improvement Details
+Improvement details

-(Please explain your improvement)
+(Please provide a brief description of the improvement, and what parts of the website it affects)

 Urgency

-(Is your improvement time sensitive?)
+(Is this improvement time sensitive?)
 (Eg, An AGM feature should be ready by AGM)